 Melanie Canter, Treasurer

 Melanie Canter has been a breast cancer advocate and BCCRF board member since 2008.
 Previously, she was a board member of the Los Angeles Breast Cancer Alliance from 2007-2012, and completed the Young Survival Coalition’s breast cancer mentor training program.
 She has attended the National Breast Cancer Coalition’s Advocate Leadership Summit and Lobby Day on Capitol Hill and is a graduate of Project LEAD.
 Melanie is a 26-year breast cancer survivor, understands the vital role of advocacy in eradicating breast cancer, and loves helping fellow breast cancer patients who need guidance and support during their diagnosis and treatment.
 She has a 28 year old daughter and a 23 year old son, and owns and operates a cookie shop, Cookie Good, with her husband in Santa Monica, CA.

-Barbara Stankova, International Advocate
+Barbora Stankova, International Advocate

 Congressional Spouses member

 Professor, Division of Cancer Etiology, Department of Population Sciences, City of Hope